HuttonN/Spending_tracker/README.md

 ## Acknowledgements

-- The Spending Tracker application was developed as part of a personal project.
+- The Spending Tracker application was developed as part of a personal project started as a student @CodeClan.
 - The project was built using the Flask web framework and various open-source libraries and resources.